ttab/elephant-repository/README.md

 Revisor is documented separately in the [revisor package](revisor/README.md).

-TODO: UI is in a broken state at the moment, prioritised getting Postgres store right.

 ## Preparing the environment

 Follow [the instructions](#the-database) to get the database up and running.